AnalogJ/scrutiny/docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md

 ### Volume Mount All Devices (`/dev`) - Privileged

+## Scrutiny detects Failure but SMART Passed?

+There's 2 different mechanisms that Scrutiny uses to detect failures.

+The first is simple SMART failures.
+If SMART thinks an attribute is in a failed state, Scrutiny will display it as failed as well.

+The second is using BackBlaze failure data: [https://backblaze.com/blog-smart-stats-2014-8.html](https://backblaze.com/blog-smart-stats-2014-8.html)
+If Scrutiny detects that an attribute corresponds with a high rate of failure using BackBlaze's data, it will also mark that attribute (and disk) as failed (even though SMART may think the device is still healthy).

+This can cause some confusion when comparing Scrutiny's dashboard against other SMART analysis tools.
+If you hover over the "failed" label beside an attribute, Scrutiny will tell you if the failure was due to SMART or Scrutiny/BackBlaze data.

 ## Hub & Spoke model, with multiple Hosts.

 When deploying Scrutiny in a hub & spoke model, it can be difficult to determine exactly which node a set of devices are associated with.